Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Results

-The results from this work can be split into quantitative and qualitative evidence.
-Quantitative results can be derived from the pre- and post-survey in the class (the most intentionally-collected data), as well as YouTube Analytics and RStudio Cloud usage data (incidental data).
+The results from this work include both quantitative and qualitative evidence.
+Quantitative results can be derived from the pre- and post-survey in the class (intentionally-collected data), as well as YouTube Analytics and RStudio Cloud usage data (incidental data).
 We can also quantify the number of functions used in both sections by analyzing the RMarkdown documents as data in their own right.
 All of these quantitative results show slight differences between sections, which hint toward some of the qualitative differences in experience.
-We also discuss these qualitative differences by highlighting three topics where the experience teaching and learning the two syntaxes diverged.
+We also discuss these qualitative differences by highlighting three topics where the experience teaching and learning the syntaxes diverged.